TenjinInc/procrastinator/README.md

 ```

 ### Other Setup Methods
-Each queue is worked in a separate process and you can call `#process_prefix` and provide a subprocess prefix.
+Each queue is worked in a separate process and you can call `#prefix_process` and provide a subprocess prefix.

 <!-- , and each process multi-threaded to handle more than one task at a time.
     This should help prevent a single task from clogging up the whole queue -->